kubeflow/spark-operator/docs/user-guide.md

 submitting a new run of it.
 For `OnFailure`, the Operator further supports setting limits on number of retries via the `onFailureRetries` and `onSubmissionFailureRetries` fields.
-Additionally, if the  submission retries has not been reached, the operator retries submitting the application using a linear backoff with the interval specified by `onFailureRetryInterval` and `onSubmissionFailureRetryInterval` which are valid for both `OnFailure` and `Always` `RestartPolicy`.
+Additionally, if the  submission retries has not been reached, the operator retries submitting the application using a linear backoff with the interval specified by `onFailureRetryInterval` and `onSubmissionFailureRetryInterval` which are required for both `OnFailure` and `Always` `RestartPolicy`.
-The old driver pod is deleted if it still exists before submitting the new run, and a new  driver pod is created by the submission client so effectively the driver gets restarted.
+The old resources like driver pod, ui service/ingress etc. are deleted if it still exists before submitting the new run, and a new  driver pod is created by the submission client so effectively the driver gets restarted.

 ## Running Spark Applications on a Schedule using a ScheduledSparkApplication